movementlabsxyz/MIP/MIP/mip-125/README.md

-# MIP-125: Configurable APR Reward System for Validators
+# MIP-125: Configuration of the APR Reward System for Validators

 - **Description**: Documentation of the existing configurable APR reward system for validators.
 - **Authors**: Andreas Penzkofer